ern0/switch-stars-tags/README.md

-# switch-star-tags
+# switch-stars-tags
-Chrome browser extension, which adds tags to select games on Nintendo Switch store and DekuDeals
+Chrome browser extension, which adds tags to select games on Nintendo Switch UK/US store and DekuDeals